cferdinandi/build-tool-boilerplate/README.md

 It includes the project name and version, a copyright notice with the current year and the package author name, the license type, and a link to the project repository.

+_If a `configs.name` property is included, that will be used.
+If not, the banner defaults to the `name` property in your `package.json` file._

 ```js
 // Banner
 var banner = `/*! ${configs.name ? configs.name : pkg.name} v${pkg.version} | (c) ${new Date().getFullYear()} ${pkg.author.name} | ${pkg.license} License | ${pkg.repository.url} */`;